Are you planning that out-of-season trip and looking for the best things to do in the Outer Banks in winter? If so, read on!

 The illuminated garden with incredible decorations and the crackling open-air fire will make you feel like you’re in a Christmas wonderland.

-The Royal Exchange Gift Shop in the garden will allow you to shop for seasonal plants or Christmas gifts for your beloved ones.
+The Royal Exchange Gift Shop in the garden will allow you to shop for seasonal plants or Christmas gifts for your loved ones.

 The Elizabethan Garden also hosts live events, so if you want to attend one, you can check the schedule beforehand.